-This profile was prepared when Setya Adipurwanta was elected to the Ashoka Fellowship in 1990.
+This description of Setya Adipurwanta's work was prepared when Setya Adipurwanta was elected to the Ashoka Fellowship in 1990.

 Setya Adipurwanta, blinded in an accident, is opening a whole series of commercially competitive job opportunities for the blind, deaf, physically handicapped, and mentally ill.